inscight/inscight/docs/howto_moderate.rst

     prepared to spend 15 - 30 secs on your soapbox.

     After rants, I'll read the outro blurb.
-Then we'll have 5 seconds of silence and then we can sit and chat for a little while afterwards, if you want.
+Then we'll have 5 seconds of silence and then we can sit and chat for a little while afterward, if you want.

     Sound good to everyone?